-The trustees of the Foundation have purposively kept the cost of administration well below averages for foundations nationally.
+The trustees of the Foundation have purposively kept the cost of administration below averages for foundations nationally.
 To this end, the office includes only one full-time staff person and one part-time office manager.
 The Bank of Hawaii’s Charitable Trust Division manages the fiscal affairs of the Foundation through an annually reviewed contract.

 Al Castle serves as Executive Director and Treasurer.
 He also serves as trustee of the Pettus Foundation in Saint Louis, Missouri, and a trustee of the Colorado-based Trimble Charitable Trust.

-Educated at Punahou School, Colorado State University (BA, Phi Beta Kappa, Summa Cum Laude), M.A. the University of New Mexico, the University of Virginia and Columbia University, Al is a diplomatic historian who has also written widely in such fields as philosophy, literature, history and foundation management.
-He is the author of two books, co-author of a major college philosophy textbook, and over 60 book reviews, newspaper feature articles, scholarly journal articles, pamphlets and encyclopedia essays for Charles Scribner and Greenwood Press.
-His scholarly interests include researching the beginnings of Hawaii’s kindergarten movement and the extensive history of the Castle family.
+Educated at Punahou School, Colorado State University (BA, Phi Beta Kappa, Summa Cum Laude, M.A.) the University of New Mexico, the University of Virginia and Columbia University, Al is a diplomatic historian who has also written widely in such fields as philosophy, literature, history and foundation management.
+He is the author of two books, one edited book, co-author of a major college philosophy textbook, and over 60 book reviews, newspaper feature articles, scholarly journal articles, pamphlets and encyclopedia essays for Charles Scribner and Greenwood Press.
+His scholarly interests include researching the beginnings of Hawaii’s kindergarten movement and the Castle family’s national history.

 Al is the recipient of numerous grants from such organizations as the National Endowment for the Humanities, the Hawaii Humanities Council, the New Mexico Council for the Humanities, The Liberty Fund of Indianapolis, The Hoover Presidential Library Association and the Episcopal Divinity School (Cambridge).
 His scholarship and public service have been recognized by Marquis’ Who’s Who in America, Who’s Who in the West and Who’s Who in the World.
 He is a recipient of the Doctor of Humane Letters, Honoris Causa from Chaminade University in 2013.

 Al has long been a link between Hawaii and several mainland foundations such as California’s William G. Irwin Foundation, the Hearst Foundation, the Kellogg Foundation, and the Packard Foundation.
 He is a trustee of the Saint Louis, Missouri-based Pettus Foundation and the Martha Scott Trimble Charitable Trust in Ft.
 Collins, Colorado.